 When you enable Free Transform, the transformation will be applied to the layers, that are currently selected, i.e. to the same layers (or their parts), which would be moved by the Move tool at that moment.
 As you enable it, the transformation rectangle will appear around the transformed content.
-It has four control points on corners, four control points on edges and the rotation center in the middle.
+It has four control points on corners, four control points on sides and the rotation center at the middle.

 Besides moving the rectangle, you can set transformation parameters directly in the top menu.